 Dr. Paul W. Brewer, age 94 years, of Jefferson City, Mo. passed away Sunday, February 3, 2019 at St. Joseph’s Bluffs.

-To send flowers in memory of Dr. Paul W. Brewer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dr. Paul W. Brewer, please visit our Heartfelt Sympathies Store.

 Paul was born in West Eminence, Missouri, in 1924 to Melvin “M.M.”
 Brewer and Ora Ethel Lay Brewer.
 His father, a mill worker for the local lumber company had been gloriously saved when an evangelist had visited the town.
 Paul’s father, sensing God’s call to the ministry, began preaching, and he pioneered many churches in southern Missouri.
 Life was hard for the Brewer family, and Paul remembers being pulled out of school in the second grade to help his father and older brother, Melvin, work in the cotton fields to provide for the family.
 “Dad worked two rows of cotton, Melvin worked one on his right, and I worked the lower part of a row on his left, reaching as high as I could.
 Dad would later quickly pick the remainder of the cotton on my row that was out of my reach.”